 - Use flashlights instead of candles, and use mobile phones sparingly to conserve battery life

 - Use a communication device that runs on batteries to listen for weather/safety updates and any notices to evacuate

 - Do not operate gas appliances or controls you suspect have been flooded or damaged

 - Wait for authorities to announce that the danger has passed before going outdoors

 - In the rare event you lost natural gas service, be sure to contact FPU to have our trained technicians safely turn your gas back on.
 You can also call FPU to relight your pilot lights and inspect your appliances to ensure they are in proper working condition.
 (All FPU personnel carry ID to be presented upon request)

-- Keep away from any loose, dangling or downed power lines and report them immediately
+- Keep away from any loose, dangling or drowned power lines and report them immediately

 - Drive only when necessary, avoiding any flooded roads, fallen objects, weakened walls/bridges and other traffic hazards

 Important Notice For The Disabled or Special Needs Customers

 The Special Needs Registry Shelter Program is designed to provide hurricane or disaster related evacuation assistance and care for those without other alternatives.
 If you or a member of your family need transportation assistance or have a health/medical condition that requires medical attention while at a shelter or during disaster related evacuation, you should register for this program.
 If you are a client of a hospice or home health care agency, you should ensure that they have already registered you into the system.
 Otherwise, you can access the Special Needs Registry Shelter Program by going on-line to snr.floridadisaster.org.
 You will need to log-in, create a password and then access the portal.
 If you have any questions or do not have internet access, please contact your local Emergency Management Agency (EMA) Office.
 A list of EMA offices can be found at the Florida Disaster website.